 3. Reduce Your Unnecessary Spending

-Instead of struggling to pay off credit card debt for several months, you should remove anything from your current lifestyle that is not absolutely essential until your bills are paid off.
+Instead of struggling to pay off credit card debt for several months, you should look for ways to spend less until your bills are paid off.

-For example, you can get rid of cable and stop going out for dinner so that you will have more money available each month to apply toward your debt.
+For example, find ways to spend less money on groceries so that you will have more money available each month to apply toward your debt.

 4. Use Cash as Your Choice of Payment

 Psychologists have proven that people are more likely to spend a higher amount of money when they shop with a credit or debit card instead of cash.

 Therefore, you should limit yourself to using cash while you are in the process of paying off your holiday debt.